Learning Emotion from 100 Observations: Unexpected Robustness of Deep Learning under Strong Data Limitations: Introduction

-For the social media domain, this lack of gold data can be partly countered by (pre-) training with distant supervision using signals such as emojis or hashtags as a surrogate for manual annotation \cite{Mohammad15,Felbo17emnlp,Abdul17}.
+For the social media domain, this lack of gold data can be partly countered by (pre-)training with distant supervision using signals such as emojis or hashtags as a surrogate for manual annotation \cite{Mohammad15,Felbo17emnlp,Abdul17}.
 Yet, this procedure is less viable for target domains other than social media, as well as for predicting other subjective phenomena such as empathy, uncertainty, or personality \cite{Khanpour17,Rubin07,Liu17personality}.
 Besides pre-training the entirety of the model with distant supervision, an alternative strategy is pre-training word representations, only.
 This approach is feasible for a wide range of languages, including otherwise less-resourced ones, since raw text is much more readily available than gold data, e.g., through Wikipedia \cite{Grave18}.
 Very recently, \textit{contextualized} word representations generated by pre-trained language models have established themselves as a powerful alternative \cite{Peters2018naacl,Devlin18bert}.

-As laid out above, deep learning supposedly depends on vast amounts of annotated data.
-This seems particularly troublesome for the field of emotion analysis, because such phenomena are intrinsically hard to annotate.
-However, we suspect that this \textit{gold} data dependency may---for emotion analysis at least---be less severe than anticipated because large, pre-trained embedding models already seem to encode word-level emotion quite well \cite{Du16,Li17,Buechel18naacl}, possibly allowing to fit sentence-level DL architectures on rather small datasets.
+In summary, deep learning supposedly depends on vast amounts of annotated data---and this seems particularly troublesome for the field of emotion analysis because such phenomena are intrinsically hard to annotate.
+However, we suspect that this \textit{gold} data dependency may, for emotion analysis at least, be less severe than anticipated because large, pre-trained embedding models already seem to encode word-level emotion quite well \cite{Du16,Li17,Buechel18naacl}, possibly allowing to fit sentence-level DL architectures on rather small datasets.
 If that was true, it would be the \textit{reputation} of DL rather than its actual characteristics which prevent its wider application for emotion analysis in low-resource environments.